How Organized is Your Pantry? Organization Tips That Save You Time

-If you are frustrated with having too many duplicate ingredients and not enough staples set aside a day to get things in order.
-That day will save you time and money.
-And, it won’t hurt!
-If you’d like some help we’d love to help!
+If you are frustrated with having too many duplicate ingredients and not enough staples in your pantry, set aside a day to get things in order.
+That day will save you time and money, make your everyday food prep routines easier and maybe even uncover some tasty goodies you forgot you had.

 Start With a Clean Slate

 Ready to start organizing your pantry?
 You’ll need to start with a clean slate, so empty your cabinets and pantry of all food items first.
 As you pull things out toss anything that is expired.
-If you are finding things your family does not eat but are still good, put them in a bag or box to donate to a food pantry (someone will be very grateful to have them.)
+If you find things your family does not eat but are still good, put them in a bag or box to donate to a food pantry (someone will be very grateful to have them.)

 Put like items (canned fruit, soups, etc.) together as you pull them out.
 Now take out all of the cooking utensils and miscellaneous debris.
 Look at each pot, pan, measuring spoon, box of plastic wrap, etc. and decide if you really use and love them.
 If not, toss or donate.